Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Conclusions

-The 2FGL estimates are quite robust, independent of many of the complications that plague estimating the EGRB anisotropy directly\footnote{Of course, this comes at the price of resolving the background, and thus is not a reasonable alternative.}.
+The 2FGL limits are quite robust, independent of many of the complications that plague estimating the EGRB anisotropy directly\footnote{Of course, this comes at the price of resolving the background, and thus is not a reasonable alternative.}.
 In particular, it is insensitive to the particulars of the low-flux source population (which can only increase the anisotropy), and the dominant remaining source of potential uncertainty, cosmic variance, is small in comparison to the uncertainties on the reported anisotropy values.
-Given the lack of a precipitous decline in the number of sources immediately below the 1FGL threshold observed in the 2FGL, and more recently in the 1FHL below the 2FGL threshold, the observed discrepancy is unsurprising; the 2FGL over-produces the EGRB anisotropy for precisely the same reason that models of the gamma-ray point source distributions do.
+Given the lack of a precipitous decline in the number of sources immediately below the 1FGL threshold observed in the 2FGL, and more recently, in the 1FHL below the 2FGL threshold, the observed discrepancy is unsurprising; the 2FGL overproduces the EGRB anisotropy for precisely the same reason that models of the gamma-ray point-source distributions do.

 The limited flux range below the 1FGL threshold probed by the 2FGL implies that extrapolations of the 2FGL population to fluxes below the 2FGL threshold exceed the 2FGL limits by a substantial amount.
-Barring a cutoff immediately below the 2FGL limit, our estimates of the point source contribution to the EGRB is an underestimate by at least a factor of two at high energies.
-As a consequence of the 2FGL detection threshold the 2FGL contribution to the EGRB anisotropy probes primarily the nearby point source population.
-That is, unlike the EGRB anisotropy generally, it does not provide an independent measure of the high-redshift source distribution.
-Thus, it is not surprising that models which reproduce the characteristics of the 2FGL are consistent with our implied limits upon the EGRB anisotropy \citep[e.g.,][]{PaperV}.
-Similarly, in the absence of a better understanding of the discrepancy between estimates of the EGRB anisotropy at high energies, it is unclear that it provides an independent constraint upon the high-redshift gamma-ray universe at present.
+Barring a cutoff immediately below the 2FGL limit, our estimates of the point-source contribution to the EGRB is an underestimate by at least a factor of two at high energies.
+As a consequence of the 2FGL detection threshold the 2FGL contribution to the EGRB anisotropy primarily probes the nearby AGN population \citep[see Figure 36 of][]{2LAC}.
+That is, unlike the EGRB anisotropy, generally, it does not provide an independent measure of the high-redshift AGN distribution.
+Thus, it is not surprising that models that reproduce the characteristics of the 2FGL are consistent with our implied limits upon the EGRB anisotropy \citep[e.g.,][]{PaperV}.
+Similarly, in the absence of a better understanding of the discrepancy between estimates of the EGRB anisotropy at high energies, as derived here from considering 2FGL and 1FHL sources versus those in \citet{Fermi_aniso} from the masked 1FGL, it is unclear if they provide an independent constraint on the high-redshift gamma-ray universe at present.

 \begin{appendix}